ericruzanski/stackscripts/README.md

 ## About

-StackScripts automate the deployment and configuration of Linode cloud servers, streamlining the setup of software stacks, application deployment, and overall system configurations.Note, they are simply a script that runs upon VPS deployment.
+StackScripts automate the deployment and configuration of Linode cloud servers, streamlining the setup of software stacks, application deployment, and overall system configurations.
+Note, they are simply a script that runs at VPS deployment.
 StackScripts differ from cloud-init/metadata.

 ## Documentation